hakonmh/time-magics/README.md

 ```

 Both functions accepts the optional arguments `repeat` and `number`, which does the same as `-r` and `-n` in `%timeit`.

 For more usage information, see the function docstrings and the `timeit` [documentation](https://docs.python.org/3/library/timeit).

 ## Installation

-Timeit-magic can be installed by using `$ pip install timeit-magic`.
+Timeit-magic can be installed by using `$ pip install timeit-magic`